Bartle Bogle Hegarty

-We truly believe in the power of partnerships at BBH.
-From our enduring long-term partnerships with Audi, Tesco and Barclays to our more recent relationships with Burger King and Samsung, we believe in bringing brand and business together.
-As our founders once said: “Our Objective is effectiveness, our strategy creativity.”
+We genuinely believe in the power of partnerships at BBH.
+From our enduring long-term partnerships with Audi, Tesco and Barclays to our more recent relationships with Ribena and Barclaycard, we believe in bringing brand and business together.
+As our founders once said: “Our objective is effectiveness, our strategy is creativity.”

 Most recently, we have:

 Ribena helps people laugh through life’s little stumbles.
 Introducing the tag line ‘Chin up’.

 A woman and her seven-foot-tall polar bear boyfriend get in the mood for love by talking dirty about their shameful ecological indiscretions.

 A floating Whopper ignores broken hearts, back garden gatherings and stranded mountain hikers in its bid to satisfy its flame fetish.

 PCUK Ode to Dads